matloff/imagefraud/README.md

  - NOTE: please, use this code for localizing tampered regions that are NOT copy-paste image fraud (tampered regions inserted from another image)

- dctCPtested folder: contains a working DCT quantization algorithm (under the colder folder) for copy-paste image fraud, as well as multiple test images and output (see README with subdirectory for more information)
+ dctCPtested folder: contains a working DCT quantization algorithm (under the code folder) for copy-paste image fraud, as well as multiple test images and output (see README with subdirectory for more information)